 medical personnel to perform apothecary calculations and conversions seems to be

 from a different world.
-We recogniced instantly the alphanumeric characters in
+We recognized instantly the alphanumeric characters in

 the three left-most positions of the display and the [ENT] key.

-Dismantling this rare Apothecalc computer manufactured in November 1987 by Compal Electronics in Taiwan reveals an unusual construction with a Toshiba T9784 single-chip calculator circuit soldered on a double-sided printed circuit board (PCB) and powered by a LR44 battery.
+Dismantling this rare Apothecalc computer manufactured in November 1987 by Cal-Comp Electronics in Taiwan reveals an unusual construction with a Toshiba T9784 single-chip calculator circuit soldered on a double-sided printed circuit board (PCB) and powered by a LR44 battery.

-We didn't discover any technical information about the Toshiba T9784 calculator circuit so far, but it seems to be similiar to the T9728 located in the Business Edge Financial calculator introduced in the same time frame.
+We didn't discover any technical information about the Toshiba T9784 single-chip calculator circuit so far, but it seems to be similar to the T9728 located in the Business Edge Financial calculator introduced in the same time frame.